MohamedElashri/blog-theme/README.md

 # blog-theme
-My Ghost blog theme that I'm using
+My blog theme that I'm using, modifications and automatic build.

 This theme is a personal modification from the original [caffine](https://github.com/kelyvin/caffeine-theme) theme for ghost CMS